joubertvasc/jv-noorm/README.md

 ## Features

 - You are again in control of the database and its performance;
 - Abstraction between MariaDB and PostgreSQL.
-Noorm uses mysql2 and pg directly, without the heavy overhead of ORMs;
+JV-Noorm uses mysql2 and pg directly, without the heavy overhead of ORMs;
 - Easily control transactions;
 - Create and manage your own migrations with scripts written by yourself;
 - Deploy migrations whenever and however you need.